drfuzzi/INF2009_VideoAnalytics/README.md

 - Please ensure the web camera is working and proceed to subsequent steps.

 **4. Introduction to real-time video processing on raspberry pi (20 minutes)**
 - **[Important!]
-Set up and activate a virtual environment named "image" for this experiment (to avoid conflicts in libraries) as below**
+Set up and activate a virtual environment named "video" for this experiment (to avoid conflicts in libraries) as below**
   ```bash
   sudo apt install python3-venv
   python3 -m venv video